AppierAndy/SeleniumTest/Readme.txt

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 	1.1.Prerequisites
-		(a) Chrome
-		Computers have Chrome browser
+		(a) Chrome: Computer has Chrome browser
 		(b) Change Gmail language to English
 		  (1) Open Gmail and login
 		  (2) Click Setting icon > Settings